nobilissimum/dotfiles/README.md

 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install --determinate
 ```

-To get started, open a new shell or run
+To get started, open a new shell or run. _(Note that this might not give any response - it only means that no error occurred)_

 ```sh
 . /nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh